 We love to explore and seek out new places so we met a friend here last week for a stroll and fall photo shoot with the dogs.

-Now, this place is in “South Seattle” (Ok, technically, Renton) which is not the best part of town.
-The photos of the garden looked amazing though and I was curious about this gem that had been hiding under our noses the whole time.
+I have to be honest: this garden is in “South Seattle” (Ok, technically, Renton) which is not the best part of town.
+I think of this area as very undesirable and kind of sketchy.
+The photos of the garden looked amazing though, and I was curious about this gem that had been hiding under our noses the whole time, so off we went.

 I won’t lie – my stereotype about the area was not wrong.
 I parked on the street and the house across from me was surrounded by a 8-foot wrought iron fence with pointy things on the top.
 I could see what looked like construction inside the entrance of the park.
-I found the sign below in the parking lot and there was a police van the size of the RV camped out in the parking lot.
+I found the sign below in the parking lot and there was a police van the size of the RV camped out near the entrance when I was there.

-Once I was inside it was like I was transported to a different, more pleasant part of the City.
-There were nice wide walking paths next to manicured plants and grass and smaller foot trails criss-crossing in between them that made you feel like you were on a hike in the woods.
-In the center of this large park is the historic Japanese Garden.
+Once I was inside it was like I was transported to a different, more pleasant part of the City though.
+There were nice wide walking paths next to manicured plants and grass and smaller foot trails cris-crossing in between them that made me feel like I was on an actual hike.
+In the center of this large park was the historic Japanese Garden.

-The area surrounding the Japanese garden had some pretty little hidden spots too.
+The area surrounding the main Japanese garden had some pretty little hidden spots too.